mysql/mysql-connector-nodejs/CONTRIBUTING.md

 $ npm run test:unit
 ```

-The functional test suite is by itself composed of two additional groups of tests.
-A default set of tests that requires a running MySQL server instance (the latest version available) using the X Plugin, and an extended set of tests that uses Docker containers.

-By omission, the default functional test suite assumes there is a server running on the same host (`localhost`) at the default X Plugin's 33060 port, and that a `root` user account without a password exists in that server.
+By omission, the functional test suite assumes there is a server running on the same host (`localhost`) at the default X Plugin's 33060 port, and that a `root` user account without a password exists in that server.
 This is basically what happens if you initialize the server using the following sequence of commands:

 ```sh
 $ mysqld --initialize-insecure